After launching our very first online Suicide Prevention programme, Wise Steps, we were taken aback by the outstanding feedback we received.

 One of the biggest fears around suicide is our fear of asking about it.

-When I first started running my own company working in the field of suicide prevention, my youngest child would find it hard to get his head around what I did.
+When I first set up Forward For Life working in the field of suicide prevention, my youngest child would find it hard to get his head around what I did.
 After seeing “The Incredibles” and the scene where Mr. Incredible saves a mans’ life from jumping off a tower block, he thought that’s what I did.
 It was hard for me to tell him the truth, after-all, every Dad wants to be a super-hero; or at least a rocket scientist.
 But unfortunately I am neither.

 Late 2015, I found myself sitting unexpectedly on the BBC Breakfast Red Sofa opposite Naga Munchetty.
 I had been called up last minute.com to sit alongside a young Dublin chap named Jamie Harrington who at the age of 15 walked over to a man standing precariously close to the edge of a bridge and asked him “Are you O.K?”
 The conversation between Jamie and the man led to that man stepping back from the bridge and being alive today.